awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 Each permission you grant for a user or group adds an entry in the ACL that is associated with the bucket\.
 The ACL lists grants, which identify the grantee and the permission granted\.

+By default, when another AWS account uploads an object to your S3 bucket, that account \(the object writer\) owns the object, has access to it, and can grant other users access to it through ACLs\.
+You can use Object Ownership to change this default behavior so that ACLs are disabled and you, as the bucket owner, automatically own every object in your bucket\.
+As a result, access control for your data is based on policies, such as IAM policies, S3 bucket policies, virtual private cloud \(VPC\) endpoint policies, and AWS Organizations service control policies \(SCPs\)\.

+A majority of modern use cases in Amazon S3 no longer require the use of ACLs, and we recommend that you disable ACLs except in unusual circumstances where you need to control access for each object individually\.
+With Object Ownership, you can disable ACLs and rely on policies for access control\.
+When you disable ACLs, you can easily maintain a bucket with objects uploaded by different AWS accounts\.
+You, as the bucket owner, own all the objects in the bucket and can manage access to them using policies\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

+**Important**
+If your bucket uses the bucket owner enforced setting for S3 Object Ownership, you must use policies to grant access to your bucket and the objects in it\.
+Requests to set ACLs or update ACLs fail and return the `AccessControlListNotSupported` error code\.
+Requests to read ACLs are still supported\.

 **Warning**
 We highly recommend that you avoid granting write access to the **Everyone \(public access\)** or **Authenticated Users group \(all AWS authenticated users\)** groups\.
 For more information about the effects of granting write access to these groups, see [Amazon S3 predefined groups](acl-overview.md#specifying-grantee-predefined-groups)\.

 ## Using the S3 console to set ACL permissions for a bucket<a name="set-bucket-permissions"></a>

+The console displays combined access grants for duplicate grantees\.
+To see the full list of ACLs, use the Amazon S3 REST API, AWS CLI, or AWS SDKs\.

 The following table shows the ACL permissions that you can configure for buckets in the Amazon S3 console\.